-- Race Awareness - Tackling race bias at work: There is considerable evidence that racial bias and discrimination continue to impact negatively on the working lives of people from a Black and Minority Ethnic (BME) background across the UK.
+Race Awareness - Tackling race bias at work - There is considerable evidence that racial bias and discrimination continue to impact negatively on the working lives of people from a Black and Minority Ethnic (BME) background across the UK.
 Developed in partnership with Professor Binna Kandola, Senior Partner and co-founder of leading business psychology consultancy Pearn Kandola, this course takes a bold look at the nature of ‘modern racism’ and its influence in the workplace.
 It will offer staff the opportunity to better understand racism in the workplace and make key changes to tackle racism and race bias.
-Click Tackling Race bias at work to access the training.

-- The Equality and Diversity Unit offers a wide range of training and mentoring, click here for the full list.
+- The Equality and Diversity Unit (EDU) offers a wide range of training and mentoring - see the full list of EDU courses.

 Networks are a way to get to know people with a shared interest.
 Below are some staff networks supported by the Equality and Diversity Unit.